FindMatPlace/DongDong2/README.md

 ## Progress
 * Set the role for each member
 * Development planning
-* Data Survey for Development
+* UI Design
+* Functionality Implementation

 # 11th week